arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 Board Recovery:  Make sure to explain how to put the board in recovery mode.
 If that information is not available, please remove.
 -->

 All Arduino boards have a built-in bootloader which allows flashing the board via USB.
-In case a sketch locks up the processor and the board is not reachable anymore via USB, it is possible to enter bootloader mode by double-tapping the reset button right after the power-up.
+In case a sketch locks up the processor and the board is not reachable anymore via USB, it is possible to enter bootloader mode by doubletapping the reset button right after the power-up.

 <div style="page-break-after: always;"></div>